 Christmas of 2016 we promised the kids a trip to Great Wolf Lodge for the following year.
 Our intention was spring 2017, however, when spring came I decided since we were studying Canada, we should take a trip to Canada instead… I know, mean mom right?!?
 Don’t worry, the kids did get their trip to Great Wolf Lodge later in the year but they had so much fun in Canada, that at almost a year later, they are still asking when we are going back!
-I would say our family trip to Canada was a success!
+We had a blast at Niagara Falls and in Toronto… I would say our family trip to Canada was a success!

 To those of us that homeschool… taking trips like this is the dream, the reason why we love the idea of homeschooling!
 We can be flexible, we can actually see what we are learning, we can just pick up and go… but it still costs money and often we take these trips less often than we would like.
 Other than visiting some zoos and museums in our state, we really hadn’t ventured much and that is a reason I decided that heading to Canada was a must!